cognitivefashion/slate/source/index.html.md

 Before you can start using the visual search and visual browse APIs the visual search index has to be built first.
 This API computes the feature representations for all the uploaded images and then builds an index for fast nearest neighbor retrieval.

 <aside class="notice">
 This is a one time long running operation.
-Currently it takes around 1-2 seconds to compute the features for one image on a bluemix instance (until bluemix supports GPU instances).
+Currently it takes around 250-500 milliseconds to compute the features for one image on a bluemix instance (until bluemix supports GPU instances).
 Depending on your catalog size you will have to wait till the index creation is completed to start using the visual search APIs.
 You can query the status of the index creation using the GET endpoint.
 The index is built when the status becomes `done`
 </aside>

 ### End point